How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Get tickets for any NBA game this season at Ticketmaster!

-The Pelicans look to pull of an away win at the Jazz on Saturday at 9:30 PM ET.
+The Hawks look to pull off a road win at the Bucks on Saturday at 8:00 PM ET.

 How to Watch